gangdong/gangdong.github.io/_posts/2018-11-14-Blog-related-posts.markdown

 ## Use plugins
-So I decide not to use this function and turn to find other support.
+So I decided not to use this function and turned to find other support.

 I found two plugins that can support the related posts function.

 [toshimaru/jekyll-tagging-related_posts](https://github.com/toshimaru/jekyll-tagging-related_posts)
 [lawrencewoodman/related_posts-jekyll_plugin](https://github.com/LawrenceWoodman/related_posts-jekyll_plugin)

 By reading the readme file, both of them has the same feature that overrides the built in related_posts function to calculate related posts based on a posts' tags.
-And the embedded algorithm is identical, from [related_posts-jekyll_plugin](https://github.com/LawrenceWoodman/related_posts-jekyll_plugin) by @[LawrenceWoodman](https://github.com/LawrenceWoodman).
+And the algorithm is identical, from [related_posts-jekyll_plugin](https://github.com/LawrenceWoodman/related_posts-jekyll_plugin) by @[LawrenceWoodman](https://github.com/LawrenceWoodman).

 So I chose one of them to try the function.